zetxqx/llm-d-kv-cache-manager/examples/kv_cache_index/README.md

 ## What it does

-- Initializes a `kvcache.Indexer` with optional Redis or in-memory backend.
+- Initializes a `kvcache.Indexer` with optional Redis, in-memory backend, or cost-aware memory.
 - Optionally uses a HuggingFace token for tokenizer pool configuration.
 - Demonstrates adding and querying KV cache index entries for a model prompt.
 - Shows how to retrieve pod scores for a given prompt.